Last updated on 5 January 2022

 Yes, you really can find low-calorie hawker food.
 All you need to do is look for dishes that are steamed rather than fried, or served in clear soups rather than thick sauces.
 Here are a few examples:

-Fish slice mee hoon soup
+Sliced fish mee hoon soup

 Fish slices cooked in a clear soup offers lean protein with little oil or fat.
 Usually served with tofu, tomatoes and other ingredients such as seaweed and lettuce, this offers you a balanced meal with fibre and other nutrients.

 Resist the temptation to add too much soya sauce or gravies which are high in sodium.

 Chinese-style herbal soups are usually double-boiled to preserve the nutrients.
 With ingredients like lean cuts of meat and vegetables like lotus root, it offers a satisfying and mix of protein and fibre, on its own or with a small portion of steamed rice.